|Background art by Robby-Robert. Paul Morrow, Victor Bergman, and David Kano courtesy of ITC.|

 “Well, the moon doesn't have ta rotate at the same rate as the planet,” McMurty mused as he scratched his chin with one hand.
 “I can certainly calibrate the movers ta set the rotation time at twenty-four hours ta keep it on the same time clock as Earth if ya like.”

-“It would be wise to factor in the rise in gravitational force on the moon’s surface caused by the increase of its axial rotation, Commander,” spoke up Hansen, “as well as the pull of the planet’s gravity, and the pace and path of the moon’s orbit.”
+“It would be wise to factor in the rise in gravitational force on the moon’s surface caused by the increase of its axial rotation, Commander,” spoke up Seven, “as well as the pull of the planet’s gravity, and the pace and path of the moon’s orbit.”

 McMurty turned to her with an expression of feigned indignance.
-“Annika Hansen, ye wound me!
+“Annika Seven, ye wound me!
 I’m a bloody genius, remember?
 Even the captain has said so.”
 He turned back to the monitor, again scratching his chin.
 “I did consider those factors, but perhaps not enough.
-I am certain that eight asteroid movers will be sufficient ta rotate the moon on its axis, but may need ta do a tad more work ta determine whether it can maintain optimum rotational speed on its own.”
+I am certain that eight asteroid movers will be sufficient ta rotate the moon on its axis but may need ta do a tad more work ta determine whether it can maintain optimum rotational speed on its own.”

 “Does it really matter if it can?” asked Tony.
 “I mean, sure, that would be ideal, but if those engine things are left in place, we can just fire them up again if the moon slows down, can’t we?”